tonyjcamp/html5-media-chapters/README.markdown

 # HTML5 Media Chapters <http://tonycamp.com/html5-media-chapters/>
-(Currently only working in Google Chrome)
+Currently only working in Google Chrome, Safari and FireFox

 ## Summary

 The beginnings of a jQuery plugin that will allow you to time stamp an element, attach an event handler to it which will load an audio file, and jump to the specified time stamp.

 I chose to use the yayQuery podcasts as a demo because they taught me so much.
 Learn, and share.
-Thanks Rebecca Murphey, Adam Sontag, Alex Slexton, Paul Irish.
+Thanks Rebecca Murphey, Adam Sontag, Alex Sexton, Paul Irish.
 Follow these people on github and twitter.
 You will learn a ton.

 ## How To Use